Living with Congenital Heart Disease: Are You Lost to Care?

-In my last post, I explained how patients born with a heart condition get surgically “repaired” in early childhood and then along the way stop seeing their cardiologist.
-This is a potentially dangerous situation because many things can change with the heart and original operation and something may go wrong 5, 10, 15+ years after their initial surgery.
+Many patients born with a heart condition get surgically “repaired” in early childhood and then along the way stop seeing their cardiologist.
+This is a potentially dangerous situation, because many things can change with the heart and original operation and something may go wrong 5, 10, 15+ years after their initial surgery.

 In the medical community we describe these patients as being “lost to care.”
 There are about 550,000 teens and adults who fit this description in the United States, but these statistics may even be underestimated.
 We define lost to care as someone who is not seeing a cardiologist specifically trained to care for, monitor, and treat adults with congenital heart disease (CHD).

 So how do you know if you, a family member or friend is one of these approximately 550,000?